 On just about every globe, the way to change the light bulb is the same.
 Referring back to how globes are mounted, we understand the light kit is located internally at the south pole, so we need to expose the light kit to change the bulb.
-For your safety and altho it goes without saying, it is critical to make sure your globe is not plugged into the wall while attempting this task.
+For your safety, it is important to make sure your globe is not plugged into the wall while attempting this task.
 Also, if you are more of a visual person, checkout our current videos on how to change the light bulb on YouTube.

 Where the globe is attached at the north pole and on the outside of the meridian where it is attached you will find one of three methods to disengage the meridian from the top of the globe, they are as follows: